Covergirl Clean Fresh Skincare Dry Skin Corrector Cream

 Apricot Kernel Oil is an emollient and helps soften skin.
 This is due to its fatty acid components.
 Some of these fatty acids include linoleic and oleic acid.

-Learn more about Prunus Armeniaca Kernel OilCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Prunus Armeniaca Kernel OilCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.